raquelpantin/azul-artsourcing/README.md

-# AZUL

 ![Azul logo](./src/assets/images/readme/logo.png)

-AZUL is an art sourcing platform that connects artists to potential customers.
+AZUL is an art sourcing platform that connects artists to art lovers.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### Problem Space

+As both an artist & art collector, I wanted to create a platform that showcases the value of art by connecting artists with a customer base.

+## Before We Begin...

+Please ensure you also use the [AZUL SERVER REPO](https://github.com/raquelpantin/azul-server) in order to access the server side of this application.

 ## Available Scripts